Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Are stoves in tents actually safe?

-Wood-burning stoves are safe inside tents if you’ve installed them properly and take all the necessary precautions.
+Wood-burning stoves are safe inside tents if you’ve installed them properly and taken all the necessary precautions.

-The safety tips listed above should give you an idea of what to be on the lookout for.
-If your chimney is working well, there shouldn’t be any smoke or fumes releasing into your tent.
+Follow the safety tips listed above.
+If your chimney is working well, there shouldn’t be any smoke or fumes released into your tent.

 Do I need a tent stove?